How To Stop Blaming Others

 Shifting away from blame can be challenging, but you don't have to figure everything out on your own.
 Seeking support from friends, family, or a licensed therapist can provide you with the guidance and support you need to make positive changes in your life.

-• Talk to someone you trust: Talking to someone you trust, such as a friend or family member, can be a helpful way to process your thoughts and feelings.
+Talking to someone you trust, such as a friend or family member, can be a helpful way to process your thoughts and feelings.
 They may give you a different perspective and offer support as you work through your challenges.
+Asking friends, family, or a therapist for feedback may help you understand how others perceive you and identify areas for improvement.

 Benefits of online therapy